Why are Fospha attributed conversions for view-through sources often greater than the last click or assisted conversions in GA?

 The model then judges the importance of the role of each of those platforms in generating lower funnel sales or revenue based on a measurement of the strength of the signals between inputs - impressions and spend, and outputs - sales and revenue - during the period of analysis.

-How is do the Fospha Ensemble Models calculate performance?
+How do the Fospha Ensemble Models calculate performance?

 The Fospha Ensemble Models calculate using clicks, post-purchase, and impressions/view data to measure the contribution of the whole funnel.
 Initial revenue is allocated using clicks and customer-provided information.
 We use a multi-stage algorithm to re-distribute credit back from non-paid channels to channels (e.g. paid social & display) where impressions play a role in influencing sales but can't be fully measured via clicks.